jan-bogaerts/mark/src/markdownCode.md

 - all buttons use an appropriate icon as content, no text.
 - it contains the following actions:
   - all: a button to start rendering all the code for the entire project.
-    - enabled when the result-cache of any of the transformers in the cybertron-service's list has an out-of-date result fragment or missing result fragments.
+    - disabled when project-service.isAnyFragmentOutOfDate() == false.
+    - calls `build-service.buildAll()`
-  - code for active topic: a button to start rendering all the code files for the currently active fragment.
+  - code for active fragment: a button to start rendering all the code files for the currently active fragment.
-    - enabled when the selected fragment is out-of-date or missing in any of the result-caches of any of the transformers in the cybertron-service's list.
-  - active topic in active prompt
+    - disabled when `!positionTrackingService.activeFragment?.isOutOfDate`
+    - calls `build-service.buildFragment(positionTrackingService.activeFragment)`
+  - active fragment with active transformer: a button to start rendering the result for the currently active fragment and transformer.
+    - disabled when `positionTrackingService.activeFragment && positionTrackingService.activeTransformer && !positionTrackingService.activeFragment.isOutOfDate || !positionTrackingService.activeTransformer.cache.isOutOfDate(positionTrackingService.activeFragment.key)`
+    - calls `build-service.runTransformer(positionTrackingService.activeFragment, positionTrackingService.activeTransformer)`
+  - separator
-    - enabled when the selected fragment is out-of-date or missing in the service related to the currently selected
+  - debug: a toggle button, when pressed, asks the build-service to update the debug state.
+    - the toggle button's state follows that of the build-service's debug state.
+  - run next: a button that will continue rendering to the next transformer
+    - disabled when `!debug`
+  - Store the disabled value of all the buttons in the state so that they can be updated from the event handlers.
+  - initialize the button states when loaded
+  - register event handlers to monitor for changes with:
+    - project-service (field: eventTarget, event: fragment-out-of-date): update disabled state of the buttons
+    - position-tracking service (field: eventTarget, event: change): update disabled state of the buttons
+  - unregister the event handlers when unloaded.

 #### format
 - the format-tab component is a wrapper that displays it's children in a row.